IRaC-Lab/snowboy_ros_speech_recognition/README.md

 # snowboy_ros_speech_recognition
 ### Overview

-This is a part of the project to recognize words using Snowboy and send the data via ROS.
+This is a part of a team project to recognize words using Snowboy and send the data via ROS.

 It works on Jetson Nano Devkit (Ubuntu 18.04 LTS) with ROS Melodic.

-The default supported command list:

-1. back
-2. go
-3. left
-4. right
-5. stop
+### ROS connection info

+Detected words are sent as a character. (e.g. the word "go" as 'w')

+Default node name is voice_trans and default publisher name is voice_sound